Myanmar civil war (2021–present): Hyperinflation

-By September 2022 the value of the Burmese kyat had depreciated by over 60%, while basic commodity prices increased by up to 57%.
-The World Bank estimated Myanmar's economy contracted by 18% in 2022.
+By September 2022 the value of the Burmese kyat had depreciated by over 60%, while basic commodity prices had increased by up to 57%.
+The World Bank estimated Myanmar's economy would contract by 18% in 2022.
 Since April 2022, the country has experienced foreign currency shortages, which have acutely impacted importers, resulting in shortages of basic products like medicines and fertilisers.
 The military regime has imposed foreign currency controls, which has worsened the shortage of US dollars among international firms operating in the country.
-Many foreign and multinational companies, including Telenor, Ooredoo, Chevron, British American Tobacco, and Woodside Petroleum have exited the Burmese market as the conflict has intensified.
+Many foreign and multinational companies, including Telenor, Ooredoo, Chevron, British American Tobacco and Woodside Energy have exited the Burmese market as the conflict has intensified.

 At the end of July 2023 the SAC announced that it would issue a limited number of new 20,000-kyat banknotes.
 The announcement led to an increase in the price of gold, as well as in foreign currency exchange rates.
 In March 2024, it was reported that the civil war had significantly increased prices of everyday goods, such as rice (160–220%), fuel (520%), and palm oil (75%) from prewar levels.
 Also, the US dollar to Kyat exchange rate had increased by 160%.

 In April 2024 the price of gold was around 4.5 million kyat per kyattha (a Burmese unit of mass) compared to 1 million per kyattha in February 2021.
 By May 2024 it was 5.8 million kyat per tical, and by September 2024 it was 7.2 million kyat per tical.
 The SAC regularly accuses goldsmiths of price manipulation when gold prices rise.
-An arrest of five traders and closure of seven shops, caused the price to drop in early April 2024 as traders were fearful of doing business.
+An arrest of five traders and the closure of seven shops, caused the price to drop in early April 2024 as traders were fearful of doing business.
 By May 2024, the U.S. dollar to kyat exchange rate had increased from 1300 before the coup to 5000 on the black market, with the junta reportedly abandoning the fixed exchange rate of 2100.

 Compensation for casualties

-Since the 2021 coup, Myanmar’s military junta has frequently denied or delayed pensions and compensation to families of its own soldiers killed in action, much less Myanmar civilian casualties.
-Benefits are often withheld unless the soldier’s body is recovered, leaving many widows without financial support.
-Lower-ranking and conscripted soldiers’ families face the greatest difficulties, while higher-ranked officers’ families sometimes receive reduced payments through rank manipulation.
-Despite official claims of caring for fallen soldiers’ families, testimonies describe widespread neglect and broken promises.
-This failure worsens poverty for bereaved families, affecting their ability to support children’s education and basic needs.
+Since the 2021 coup, Myanmar’s military junta has frequently denied or delayed pensions and compensation to families of its own soldiers killed in action.
+Benefits are often withheld unless the soldier’s body is recovered, leaving many widows without financial support and contributing to school dropout rates for their children.
+Lower-ranking and conscripted soldiers’ families face the greatest difficulties.
+Higher-ranked officers’ families, meanwhile, sometimes receive lower compensation than they are entitled to, because the dead officers' military ranks are recorded as lower than those than they actually held.